Choosing the Right Protein

 Evaluating Protein Sources

 When a dog or cat consumes protein, it gets broken down during the digestive process into its individual amino acids.
 Those amino acids are then reassembled into the building blocks of body tissues such as skin, hair, muscles, and organs.
 Amino acids are also utilized to produce metabolic enzymes that are necessary for many bodily functions including the regulation of antibodies within the immune system and the transfer of nerve impulses.

 The biological value of a protein is determined by how readily the amino acids broken down and used by the body.
 For dogs and cats, egg whites are at the top of the list with a biological value of 100, followed by muscle meat (beef, chicken, lamb) at 92, and organ meats at 90.
 Wheat and corn are way down the list with biological values of 60 and 54.
-Cooking meat at the high temperatures required for canned foods and kibble reduces it's biological value, providing another reason to include raw or less processed foods in your companion's diet.
+Cooking meat at the high temperatures required for wet foods and kibble reduces its biological value, providing another reason to include raw or less processed foods in your companion's diet.

 When evaluating the protein source on a bag of kibble, keep in mind that whole meats, such as an ingredient listed as "chicken" or "beef," contain 75% water.
 So if a whole meat is listed first, the next ingredient should be a specific meat meal to insure the protein in the food is from animal sources, not grains (i.e., chicken meal or beef meal, not generic "meat meal" or by-product meals).

 Which Meat is Best?

 The Best Protein for Dogs